 Isabella Freedman Jewish Retreat Center, Falls Village, CT

 Dance in the new year at the 2015 Hazon Food Conference!
 Raise a glass and break (artisanal organic) bread with 200 of your new friends: farmers and rabbis, nutritionists and chefs, vegans and omnivores.
 Our annual event connects passionate people who are working for sustainable food systems nationally and internationally, in their communities, and in their own lives.
 This year we’ll explore how our choices – from the grocery aisle to the ballot box – help to build or destroy a healthy climate.
-We’ll connect the dots between cattle pastures in Brazil, almond orchards in California, desertification in the Negev, and Jewish delis in Brooklyn.
+We’ll connect the dots between cattle pastures in Brazil, desertification in the Negev, Jewish delis in Brooklyn, and the food in your synagogue’s freezer.
 And we’ll have a great time!
 Learn from the experts, gather insights from Jewish texts, and delve into hands-on workshops.
 You’ll never look at your lunch, your grocery store, or your health the same way again.
 Help plant the seeds for a sustainable future at the Hazon Food Conference.

 I’m so grateful to have gotten to meet like-minded people my age who are also looking to further contribute to the growing Jewish Food Movement.
 I really enjoyed spending time at the retreat center in general due its natural beauty.
 I honestly had a good time participating in any and all activities and sessions.